thephpleague/uri-src/docs/uri/7.0/base-uri.md

 ## URI information

-The class contains a list of public methods which returns the URI state.
+The class also exposes a list of public methods which returns the URI state.

 ### BaseUri::isAbsolute